e-candeloro/RE_Hub_IREN/README.md

 Our demo simulates, with artificial data, a dashboard to visualize waste on a city map (Turin in our example).
 The waste can be filtered and visualized by types with color coding and also by what information channel was used to detect it.
-Then, the filtered data can be employed to predict with a Machine Learning model, the future days positions and types of waste.
+Then, the filtered data can be employed to predict with a Machine Learning model, the future days' positions and types of waste.

 ### Map